dudasaus/GroupNode/README.md

 `npm start` or `node main.js`

 ## In the application
-The first time you run the application, and anytime your OAuth token expires, a browser will open at the start of the application for you to login to GroupMe.
+The first time you run the application, and anytime your OAuth token expires, a browser will open at the start of the application for you to login to GroupMe

-You can press `esc` or `C-c` to exit the application.
+You can press `esc` or `C-c` to exit the application